been-jamming/TiBc/README.md

   * Defines an in-place constant in memory

 ### To Do
-* Implement the '!' operation (honestly should have already been done)
 * Simple optimization
 * Allocate variables to registers
 * Output \_nostub executables which run on Ti89 and Ti92 calculators